v0.3.8 · MIT · Windows 10/11

 A friendly little tray app that quietly keeps your Microsoft Teams presence Available — and your machine awake — without leaving you parked on a fake screensaver.

-right-click the green dot in the taskbar to see the real menu
+Right-click the green dot to see the real menu Tap the green dot to open the menu

 How it works